-No matter your reason for needing to tow a vehicle behind an RV, you’ll be happy to know that this is completely possible!
-There are a few different ways to do this, and there are different factors you need to consider when deciding which method is right for you.
+It is common – and easy – to tow a car behind an RV or motorhome.
+There are a few different ways to do this, as well as factors to consider when deciding which method is right for you.

-First, let’s settle the question: Does Towing a Car Behind an RV put miles on it?
+First, there’s the obvious question: Does towing a car behind an RV put miles on it?

-Most modern cars use electric systems that only track mileage when the engine is switched on, so, generally, mileage will not increase while towing a vehicle.
-For older cars with mechanical odometers, the mileage will increase especially with flat towing or with a tow dolly.
+Generally, mileage will not increase while towing a vehicle as most modern cars use electric systems that only track mileage when the engine is switched on.
+For older cars with mechanical odometers, the mileage will increase – especially with flat towing or with a tow dolly.

 To read other posts about towing, check these out:

 - Everything You Need to Know About Towing a Pop-up Camper

 - Must Have Supplies for your New Camper and Towing Vehicle That You May Have Never Thought Of